helion3/inspire-tree/docs/treenodes.md

 <h3 id="extract"><a href="#extract">#</a>&nbsp;<code>extract(predicate)</code></h3>
 [&#x24C8;](https://github.com/helion3/inspire-tree/blob/master/src/treenodes.js#L456 "View in source") [&#x24C9;][1]

-Returns a cloned hierarchy of all nodes matching a predicate.
+Clone a hierarchy of all nodes matching a predicate.
 <br>
 <br>
 Because it filters deeply, we must clone all nodes so that we